Spoiler (car)

-A spoiler is an automotive aerodynamic device whose intended design function is to 'spoil' unfavorable air movement across a body of a vehicle in motion, usually described as turbulence or drag.
+A spoiler is an automotive aerodynamic device whose intended design function is to 'spoil' unfavorable air movement across the body of a vehicle in motion, usually manifested as lift, turbulence, or drag.
 Spoilers on the front of a vehicle are often called air dams.

-Spoilers are often fitted to race and high-performance sports cars, although they have become common on passenger vehicles as well.
-Some spoilers are added to cars primarily for styling purposes and have either little aerodynamic benefit or even make the aerodynamics worse.
+Spoilers are frequently fitted to race and high-performance sports cars, although they have also become common on passenger vehicles.
+Spoilers are added to cars primarily for styling and either have little aerodynamic benefit or worsen the aerodynamics.

 The term "spoiler" is often mistakenly used interchangeably with "wing".
-An automotive wing is a device whose intended design is to generate downforce as air passes around it, not simply disrupt existing airflow patterns.
-As such, rather than decreasing drag, automotive wings actually increase drag.
+An automotive wing is designed to generate downforce as air passes around it, not simply disrupt existing airflow patterns.
+Rather than decreasing drag, automotive wings actually increase drag.

 Operation

+Aerodynamics plays a critical role in a car's behavior at higher speeds.
+Vehicles must be stable and balanced first at lower speeds through their mechanical grip on the road via the chassis, suspension, and tires.
+Aerodynamic aids can then be used to provide the necessary balance and stability characteristics at higher speeds.
+Spoilers and wings on a vehicle have little effect at low speeds as improper designs may create undesirable responses and lower stability or efficiency for the car at high speeds.

-Since spoiler is a term describing an application, the operation of a spoiler varies depending on the particular effect it is trying to spoil.
-Most common spoiler functions include disrupting some type of airflow passing over and around a moving vehicle.
-A common spoiler diffuses air by increasing amounts of turbulence flowing over the shape, "spoiling" the laminar flow and providing a cushion for the laminar boundary layer.
+Since "spoiler" is a term describing an application, the operation of a spoiler varies depending on the particular effect it is trying to spoil.
+Standard spoiler functions include disrupting airflow passing over and around a moving vehicle.
+A standard spoiler diffuses air by increasing turbulence flowing over the shape, "spoiling" the laminar flow and providing a cushion for the laminar boundary layer.
 However, other types of airflow may require the spoiler to operate differently and take on vastly different physical characteristics.

 In racing cars

-While a mass is traveling at increasing speeds, the air of the environment affects its movement.
-Spoilers in racing are used in combination with other features on the body or chassis of race cars to change the handling characteristics that are affected by the air of the environment.

-Often, these devices are designed to be highly adjustable to suit the needs of racing on a given track or to suit the talents of a particular driver, with the overall goal of reaching faster times.
+While a mass travels at increasing speeds, the environment's air affects its movement.
+Spoilers in racing are combined with other features on the body or chassis of race cars to change the handling characteristics affected by the environment's air.
+Race tracks demand specific aerodynamic configurations due to the varying speeds and track layouts.
+Configurations and devices may also be tailored to suit the talents of a particular driver, with the overall goal of reaching faster times.

+A car's performance is susceptible to the aerodynamic forces acting upon it because both drag and downforce increase proportionally to the square of velocity.
+This relationship has implications for vehicle setup.
+At speeds below about 120 mph, aerodynamics plays a role, though the emphasis shifts.